scotch-io/Github-API-Library-For-CodeIgniter/README.md

 It's an out of the box starter for using OAuth and GitHub.
 It uses the latest version of Codeigniter and has a running demo so all you have to do is set your config keys and you're done.
 It's one of my last CodeIgniter projects that I want to open-source before embracing the Laravel world entirely.

+## Quick Start

+- Clone this repo
+- Create a GitHub Application on GitHub.com
+- Update `/application/config/github.php`

 ## Are all these files required?

-No.There's a lot of stuff that this comes with.
+No. There's a lot of stuff that this comes with.
 You don't need most of these files to get started.
-For example, I use our [Stencil Codeigniter Template Library](http://github.com/scotch-io/stencil) to do the templating.
+For example, I use [Stencil Codeigniter Template Library](http://github.com/scotch-io/stencil) to do the templating.
 You don't have to do that.

 ### Requried Files: